What is Fixed Interest Rate?

 The distinct benefit of fixed rates is the predictability in the pricing of the debt, as the borrower does not need to be concerned about changing market conditions that may impact the interest due.

 The fact that the interest rate is fixed mitigates any risk that the borrower’s interest expense payments could increase substantially.

-Typically, borrowers are more likely to opt for fixed interest rates in lending agreements during low interest rate environments in an attempt to “lock-in” a favorable long-term rate.
+Typically, borrowers are more likely to opt for fixed rates in lending agreements during low interest rate environments in an attempt to “lock-in” favorable borrowing terms for the long term.

 Fixed Interest Rate Formula

-Unlike fixed interest rates, variable interest rates fluctuate based on the underlying rate that is tied to the pricing of the debt (e.g. LIBOR, SOFR).
+Unlike fixed pricing rates, floating rates fluctuate based on the underlying benchmark rate that is tied to the pricing of the debt (e.g. LIBOR, SOFR).

-- If the market rate declines, the borrower benefits from the lower interest rate.
+- Declining Market Rate: If the market rate declines, the borrower benefits from the lower interest rate.

-- But if the market rate rises, the lender benefits from the higher interest rate.
+- Rising Market Rate: If the market rate rises, the lender benefits from the higher interest rate.

 Floating interest rates thus can be a riskier form of debt pricing with more uncertainty because of the unpredictable changes in the underlying benchmark.

-If the debt is priced at a fixed rate, the original interest rate remains the same, which eliminates any concerns from the borrower regarding how much interest will be owed.
+If the debt is priced on a fixed basis, the original interest rate remains the same, which eliminates any concerns from the borrower regarding how much interest will be owed.

-However, a fixed rate comes at the expense of not being able to benefit in lower interest rate environments.
+However, the fixed pricing comes at the expense of not being able to benefit in lower interest rate environments.

 For example, if the benchmark rate is lower and the lending environment becomes more favorable for borrowers, interest expense on a bond priced at a fixed rate would still stay unchanged.